 So, when picking out a beach bag, it was important to me to find one that zipped up.
 I also needed it to be in a color that would match not only with swimsuits but also my travel outfits.
 I try not to pack too much in this bag though; it doesn’t make for the greatest travel experience when I have to lug a heavy bag through an airport.
-Anisa prefers to use a carry on backpack because it easier to carry when it is heavy.
+Anisa prefers to use a carry on backpack because it is easier to carry when it is heavy.
 Click here to check the price and availability for the backpack on Amazon.
 She also has a wheeled backpack so that the weight doesn’t always have to be on her shoulders.

 What strategies do you use to make your packing efficient?